-Scanning system will be used to track company inventories.
+A scanning system will be used to track company inventories.

-Keep in mind that this is just one element of the equation; you’ll also need a store for these items.
+Remember that this is just one element of the equation; you’ll also need a store for these items.

 After collecting this data, stores can make more informed marketing decisions and adjust their future storage or warehousing demands.

-#5: Just-in-time for ecommerce Inventory Management
+#5: Just in time for ecommerce Inventory Management

 Just-in-time (JIT) is a globally used inventory management system that aims to reduce overstocking and waste.